MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_eDiscovery_Standard_Content_Search.md

 1. Back in the **eDiscovery Export Tool** select **Start** to export the files.

-1. Once you get a green check mark for **Processing has completed.** your report has been downloaded.
+1. Once you get a green check mark for **Processing has completed.** Your report has been downloaded.
 Select **Close** to close the window.

 1. In the **eDiscovery Export Tool**, select the link for the **Export Location:** to open the locally exported files.